samuelbalogh/aws-cert-dva-c01/README.md

 Docker encourages you to split your applications up into their individual components, and Elastic Container Service is optimized for this pattern.
 Tasks allow you to define a set of containers that you would like to be placed together (or part of the same placement decision), their properties, and how they may be linked.
 Tasks include all the information that Amazon ECS needs to make the placement decision.
 To launch a single container, your Task Definition should only include one container definition.

+### Launch types

+The **EC2 launch type** allows you to run your containerized applications on a cluster of Amazon EC2 instances that you manage.

+The **Fargate launch type** allows you to run your containerized applications without the need to provision and manage the backend infrastructure.
+Just register your task definition and Fargate launches the container for you.

 ### Task Placement

+When a task that uses the EC2 launch type is launched, Amazon ECS must determine where to place the task based on the requirements specified in the task definition, such as CPU and memory.
+Similarly, when you scale down the task count, Amazon ECS must determine which tasks to terminate.
+You can apply task placement strategies and constraints to customize how Amazon ECS places and terminates tasks.
 #### Task Placement Strategies

-> TODO cleanup

-A task placement strategy is an algorithm for selecting instances for task placement or tasks for termination.
+A **task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.
 Task placement strategies can be specified when either running a task or creating a new service.
-For more information, see Amazon ECS Task Placement.

 Strategy Types
 Amazon ECS supports the following task placement strategies:

-binpack
-Place tasks based on the least available amount of CPU or memory.
+- `binpack` - Place tasks based on the least available amount of CPU or memory.
 This minimizes the number of instances in use.

-random
-Place tasks randomly.
+- `random` - Place tasks randomly.

-spread
-Place tasks evenly based on the specified value.
+- `spread` - Place tasks evenly based on the specified value.
 Accepted values are instanceId (or host, which has the same effect), or any platform or custom attribute that is applied to a container instance, such as attribute:ecs.availability-zone.
 Service tasks are spread based on the tasks from that service.
 Standalone tasks are spread based on the tasks from the same task group.

 ## AWS ECR